Oklahoma says its next execution will use an inert gas like nitrogen

 "Using an inert gas will be effective, simple to administer, easy to obtain and requires no complex medical procedures," Hunter said.

+Some states have used the gas chamber in decades past, but that involved dropping pellets of poison like cyanide into acid, enveloping the inmate in vapor and causing a gruesome and sometimes protracted death.

+Because executioners haven't tried hypoxia, death penalty opponents are sure to argue in court that there's no way to know how much an inmate will suffer, creating the risk of "cruel and unusual punishment" in violation of the Constitution.

-But death penalty opponents are already expressing skepticism and calling on Oklahoma to be transparent as its preps the never-before-used method.
+Death penalty opponents are already expressing skepticism about the use of nitrogen and demanding that Oklahoma be transparent as it preps a new protocol.

 "Who are the experts on nitrogen and nitrogen hypoxia who will be brought in?
 What research has the state undertaken to ensure the safety and legality of this new process?" said Dale Baich, who represents Oklahoma death-row prisoners.